 Administration procedures that support the integrity of the assessment process are a vital part of standardized testing.
-For the holistically rated components of TELPAS,
+For the holistically-rated components of TELPAS, district personnel involved in the test administrations sign security oaths, verify the correct assembly and contents of student writing collections, and implement procedures to support the validity and reliability of the rating process.

-Details about the TELPAS holistic rating training and administration procedures, including descriptions of the Webbased training components, are found in the TELPAS section of the District and Campus Coordinator Manual for the Texas assessment program and in the TELPAS Rater Manual.
+Details about the TELPAS holistic rating training and administration procedures, including descriptions of the online training components, are found in the TELPAS section of the 2018 Coordinator Manual for the Texas assessment program.